BjornProllius/eHealthPortfolio/README.md

 # eHealthPortfolio
-Relevent docs for Ehealth application
+This repository contains the docs most relevant for my Ehealth application.
+More projects can be found elsewhere on my github.